Joshua Amponsem

-Joshua Amponsem (born 1991) is a Ghanaian climate advocate and the founder of Green Africa Youth Organization (GAYO).
+Joshua Amponsem (born 1991) is a climate advocate and the founder of Green Africa Youth Organization (GAYO).
 He was the climate specialist at the Office of the UN Secretary General's Envoy on Youth and the lead author of Adapt for Our Future, a research paper on the role of youth in climate adaptation.
 His work has focused on climate action, circular economy and climate change adaptation.
 He has contributed to scientific publications on waste management, resilience and a recent paper on Global Warming with James Hansen.
-He is known for his TED Talk on the inequalities of climate work and how to fix it.
+He is a founding Director of the Youth Climate Justice Fund (YCJF) and advisory roles for TED Countdown, the International Renewable Energy Agency (IRENA), and the Quadrature Climate Foundation (QCF).

+Early life and education

+Amponsem was born in Ghana.
+He studied Environmental Science at the University of Cape Coast, where he was first introduced to climate change, sustainability, and environmental risk.

+He later pursued postgraduate studies in Geography of Environmental Risks and Human Security at the United Nations University Institute for Environment and Human Security (UNU‑EHS) in Bonn, Germany.

-Climate advocacy
+Climate advocacy and philanthropy

 Amponsem started climate advocacy in 2014 as a Bachelor student at the University of Cape Coast where he first learnt about climate change.
 Amponsem joined the Ghana Youth Environmental Movement to advocate for renewable energy in Accra.
 He founded the Green Africa Youth Organization as a student initiative to deliver climate solutions.
 His motivation is to "translate academic conversations from the classroom into practical solutions for communities".

 Amponsem co-authored a book, The Power of the Feminine: Facing Shadow Evoking Light.
 In 2018, he attended the UNFCCC Adaptation Committee meeting and began advocating for climate finance to frontline communities.

+Amponsem’s climate advocacy emphasizes locally-led leadership, funding to grassroots climate actors, and decolonising climate finance.
+He has been vocal about the need for philanthropic systems to shift power and resources toward frontline youth movements, highlighting that a disproportionally small share of global climate funding reaches grassroots organisations in the Global South.

+He has also engaged with IRENA’s Global Council on Enabling Youth Action for SDG 7, advising collaborative efforts on sustainable energy and youth engagement.